 Claim analyzed

-“Yawning serves to increase oxygen intake in preparation for sleep.”
+“Yawning occurs to increase oxygen intake before sleep.”

 False